"And as you wish that others would do to you, do so to them."

 As part of the National Special Educational Needs Reform local authorities are required to publish a ‘local offer’ which is intended to provide information about provision available to children with special educational needs and/or disabilities in the local area.
 Click here to view the website for Surrey's local offer.

-Please click here to view the Inclusion Policy, which includes information about our provision for children with special educational needs, disabilities, English as an additional language, children who are classed as pupil premium, children in care and gifted and talented students.
+Please click here to view the Inclusion Policy, which includes information about our provision for children with special educational needs, disabilities, English as an additional language, children who are classed as pupil premium and children in care.

 Please click here to view our SEND information report, which provides parents and carers with information about how we support our pupils with additional needs.